yuhasem/FeebasFinder/README.md

 TID and SID are straight forward.
 They are copied directly from 2 back to back RNG calls.

+### Emerald

+TID is set set just after naming your character, and RNG is set to the TID as well.
+Just after the character shrinking animation, the game sets SID and Feebas Seed (FID).

+### FID

+FID and Trendy phrase are set the same way for Ruby, Sapphire, and Emerald.

 To set FID and Trendy Phrase, the game first generates 5 pairs of FID and Trendy Phrases, coupled with an extra 16 bits of "comparator" data.